Trace and Kunneth formulas for singularity categories and applications: Introduction

 In \cite{bl} the above formula is proven in relative dimension $1$.
-Further results implying special cases of Conjecture \ref{conj0} have been obtained since then (see section \S 5 for a more precise discussion about the known cases), the most recent one being a proof in the geometric case (see \cite{sait}) .
-In the mixed characteristic case, the conjecture is open in general outside the cases covered by \cite{ks}.
+Further results implying special cases of BCC have been obtained since then by Kato-Saito \cite{ks} and others, the most recent one being a full proof in the geometric case by T. Saito \cite{sait} (see section \S 5 for a more detailed discussion about the status of the art about BCC).
+In the mixed characteristic case, the conjecture is open in general outside the cases covered in \cite{ks}.
 In particular, for isolated singularities the above conjecture already appeared in Deligne's expos\'e \cite[Exp.
-XVI]{sga7}, and remains open. \\

-The purpose of the present paper is to make a first step towards a new understanding of Bloch's conductor formula using ideas from non-commutative and derived algebraic geometry.
-Before explaining briefly these ideas, let us mention the main result of the present work.
-We start by defining another Bloch's-like intersection number, that we call the \emph{categorical Bloch's intersection number} (see definition \ref{bnum}), and denote by $[\Delta_X,\Delta_X]_S^{\textrm{cat}}$.
-It is defined as an intersection number in the setting of non-commutative algebraic geometry, or, more precisely, as the Euler characteristic of the Hochschild complex of the (dg-)category of singularities of the special fiber $X_k$.
-The precise comparison with the original Bloch's number is not covered in this work and will appear in a forthcoming paper.
-Having introduced this number, we prove the following theorem.
+XVI]{sga7}, and remains open. \\ In Section 5 we propose a first step towards a new understanding of Bloch's conductor formula using the results developed in the previous sections.
+We start by defining an analog of Bloch's intersection number, that we call the \emph{categorical Bloch's intersection class} (Definition \ref{bnum}), and denote it by $[\Delta_X,\Delta_X]_S^{\textrm{cat}}$.
+It is an element in $H^0(S_{\textrm{\'et}}, r_{\ell}(\mathsf{HH}(\B/A)))$, where $\B=\Sing(s\times_S s)$ (as in Section 4, see above), and it is basically defined as an intersection class in the setting of non-commutative algebraic geometry.
+The precise comparison with the original Bloch's number is not covered in this work and will appear in a forthcoming paper. \\ It is easy to see that there are canonical inclusions $\mathbb{Z}\hookrightarrow \Ql \hookrightarrow H^0(S_{\textrm{\'et}}, \mathsf{HH}(r_{\ell}(\B)/r_{\ell}(A)))$, and for any $\lambda \in \mathbb{Z}$, we will write $\lambda^{\wedge}$ its image under the canonical map $\alpha: H^0(S_{\textrm{\'et}}, \mathsf{HH}(r_{\ell}(\B)/r_{\ell}(A))) \to H^0(S_{\textrm{\'et}}, r_{\ell}(\mathsf{HH}(\B/A)))$.